tbroyer/gradle-apt-plugin/README.md

 ## Configurations

-For each `SourceSet`, three configurations are available:
+For each `SourceSet`, two configurations are available:

 * `<sourceSet>CompileOnly` (Gradle ≥ 2.12 already provides those configurations; note that this plugin doesn't provide a `<sourceSet>CompileClasspath` like Gradle ≥ 2.12, but instead make it directly extend `<sourceSet>Compile`)
-* `<sourceSet>AnnotationProcessor`, since version 0.14 (Gradle 4.6 already provides those configurations)
+* `<sourceSet>AnnotationProcessor` (Gradle ≥ 4.6 already provides those configurations)
-* `<sourceSet>Apt`: those are provided for backwards compatibility with versions of this plugin up to 0.13, and are deprecated since version 0.14.
-The `<sourceSet>AnnotationProcessor` configurations extend the respective `<sourceSet>Apt` configurations to provide that compatibility.

 As a result, the following configurations are available for any Java project:

 * `compileOnly`, extends `compile`
-* `annotationProcessor` (and `apt`)
+* `annotationProcessor`
 * `testCompileOnly`, extends `testCompile`
-* `testAnnotationProcessor` (and `testApt`)
+* `testAnnotationProcessor`

 The `*Only` configurations are used to specify compile-time only dependencies such as annotations that will be processed by annotation processors.
-Annotation processors themselves are to be added to the `annotationProcessor` and `testAnnotationProcessor` configurations (or the `apt` and `testApt` configurations in version 0.13 and earlier).
+Annotation processors themselves are to be added to the `annotationProcessor` and `testAnnotationProcessor` configurations.

 The `*Only` configurations are part of the `classpath` of the `JavaCompile` and `GroovyCompile` tasks, whereas the `apt` and `testApt` configurations are turned into `-processorpath` compiler arguments.
-Note that up until version 0.7, if those configurations were empty, an empty processor path (`-processorpath :`) would be passed to `javac`; this was a breaking change compared to the normal behavior of Gradle, as it meant annotation processors wouldn't be looked up in the tasks' `classpath`.
-Starting with version 0.8, no `-processorpath` will be passed if the `<sourceSet>Apt` configuration is empty; this is to follow a proposal to add first-class support for annotation processing to Gradle proper, that [has been added in Gradle 4.6](https://github.com/gradle/gradle/pull/3786).

 Finally, note that those configurations don't extend each others: `testCompileOnly` doesn't extend `compileOnly`, and `testAnnotationProcessor` doesn't extend `annotationProcessor`; those configurations are only use for their respective `JavaCompile` and `GroovyCompile` tasks.